 Stir in tomatoes and cover the pot.
 Cook for 3-4 minutes.
 Then add ½ cup warm water, cover the pot.
 Cook on slow heat for 30-45 until meat is tender.
-(You may cook in pressure cooker.)
+(You may cook in a pressure cooker.)

-Remove lid and cook for 10 minutes on medium heat with frequent stirring until oil separates on the side of pot.
+Remove lid and cook for 10 minutes on medium heat with frequent stirring until oil separates on the side of the pot.
 (Bhunnofying)

 Pour ¾ cup water in the pot, stir and throw in potatoes chunks.
 Potatoes should be immersed in gravy.
 Cover the lid and cook for 7-10 minutes until potatoes are fork tender.

 Take onions and tomatoes, cut each into four pieces.
 Then put it in the pot along with all other ingredients except potatoes and garnish.
 Let it pressure cook on medium heat until meat is tender.
 (You can do this in a pressure cooker or instant pot.
 Cooking time will vary between 15-25 minutes.
 You just need the meat to be super soft.
 (If you are slow-cooking in a regular pot, it will take 30-60 minutes to cook on low heat.)